 Then of course there were Annette Kellermann on a white horse, Jennie Powers on an elephant, Sophye Barnard, Joe Jackson, Dixie Girard and Toto and all the other principals and clowns of the show.
-Chin Chin, the baby elephant, had a place all to himself in the parade, as did Monko, the chimpanzee, who rode in his own small automobile and looked bored to death.
-Monko was really the only one who didn't rise to the occasion.
+Chin Chin, the baby elephant, had a place all to himself in the parade,

 The parade went up Sixth avenue to Fifty-fourth street, over to Broadway and down to Forty-fourth street to Sixth avenue again, down the avenue to Thirty-fourth street and over to Madison avenue, and then through Fortysecond street to Sixth avenue and the Hippodrome.
 All the way the streets were lined three deep by crowds.

-Last night cups were presented to Sixth avenue merchants at the Hippgdrome for the greatest success in irgproving the appearance of their stores and their block.
+Last night cups were presented to Sixth avenue merchants at the Hippodrome for the greatest success in irgproving the appearance of their stores and their block.